chrisjamiecarter/exercise-tracker/README.md

 Welcome to the Exercise Tracker App!

-This is a .NET project designed to demostrate the repository pattern solution for data persistence.
+This is a .NET project designed to demonstrate the repository pattern solution for data persistence.

 ## Requirements